ircdocs/modern-irc/index.md

 The password supplied must match the one defined in the server configuration.
 It is possible to send multiple `PASS` commands before registering but only the last one sent is used for verification and it may not be changed once the client has been registered.

-Servers may also consider requiring [`SASL` Authentication](#sasl) upon connection as an alternative to this, for when more information or an alternate form of identity verification is desired.
+Servers may also consider requiring [`SASL` Authentication](#sasl) upon connection as an alternative to this, when more information or an alternate form of identity verification is desired.

 Numeric replies: